Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Simplified theory of multipactor in crossed RF fields with closed-form solutions

 The multipacting resonance condition is then given by:

 which can be rearranged as:

 where \( T = (2\pi)/\omega \) is the RF period and \( N \) is again the multipacting order.

-While this simplified approach neglects the radial variation of the transverse fields \( E_r \) and \( B_\theta \), and thus cannot predict the secondary electron yield (SEY) with the same accuracy as the full analytical model, it offers a closed-form expression that effectively approximates multipacting resonance conditions, especially in the lower-field regime.
+While this simplified approach neglects the radial variation of the transverse fields \( E_r \) and \( B_\theta \), and thus cannot predict the SEY with the same accuracy as the full analytical model, it offers a closed-form expression that effectively approximates multipacting resonance conditions, especially at low fields.

 Table~\ref{tab:ez0_singlecol} summarizes the predicted ranges of \( E_{z0} \) corresponding to various multipacting orders, as computed using both the simplified and full analytical models.
 These ranges are obtained by sweeping over the resonant parameters \( z_{\text{res}} \), \( \alpha_{\text{res}} \), and \( \phi_{\text{res}} \).
-Notably, good agreement is observed for higher-order multipacting modes (\( N \geq 2 \)), indicating that the simplified model effectively captures the key scaling behavior.
+Notably, good agreement is observed for higher-order multipacting modes (\( N \geq 2 \)), indicating that the simplified theory effectively captures the key scaling behavior.